appfair/appfair.org/src/content/docs/docs/faq.md

 ### Can an app provide different features on different distribution channels? {#heterogeneous}

 Yes.
-An app can detect at runtime which channel it was installed from (the App Store, the Play Store, the App Fair app, or another channel) and adjust its features accordingly.
+An app can detect at runtime which channel it was installed from (the App Store, the Play Store, or another channel) and adjust its features accordingly.
 This is sometimes necessary to comply with a particular store's policies.

 ## Submitting and releasing {#releasing}